aws/aws-application-networking-k8s/docs/api-types/service-export.md

 **Protocol Override with ExportedPorts**: When using the `exportedPorts` field, TargetGroupPolicy protocol and protocolVersion settings will override the default protocol inferred from the `routeType`.
 For example, you can specify `routeType: HTTP` in the ServiceExport but use `protocol: HTTPS` in the TargetGroupPolicy to enable secure communication between VPC Lattice and your backend pods.

+### Annotations

+* `application-networking.k8s.aws/service-name`
+  (Optional) When specified, the controller will look up the named K8s Service instead of using the ServiceExport's own name.
+See [ServiceImport](service-import.md) for the corresponding `export-name` annotation.

 ### Annotations (Legacy Method)

 * `application-networking.k8s.aws/port`